oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/docker-compose.md

 ## Copyright

-Copyright (c) 2014-2019 Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2022, 2023 Oracle and/or its affiliates.
+Released under the Universal Permissive License v1.0 as shown at https://oss.oracle.com/licenses/upl/